General integrated rate law for complex self-assembly reactions reveals the mechanism of amyloid-beta co-aggregation: Methods

-Eqs.~\eqref{geneqsnondim} cannot be solved exactly for $M(t)$, similarly to the less general Eqs.~\eqref{MPsimp}~\cite{Knowles2009,Cohen2011a}.
+Eqs.~\eqref{geneqsnondim} cannot be solved exactly for $M(t)$, even in their simplest incarnations~\cite{Knowles2009,Cohen2011a}.
 Nonetheless, since analytical solutions possess a number of advantages over numerical integration, accurate approximate solutions to these equations are of great value.
 Indeed, the greater clarity and simplicity can often make simple approximate solutions even more useful than exact solutions.
-Many techniques for obtaining globally valid approximate solutions to differential equations use perturbation theory as a starting point.
+Many techniques for obtaining globally valid approximate solutions to differential equations, including our technique, use perturbation theory as a starting point.
 This amounts to looking for a series solution in a (usually small) parameter $s$ entering the equations.
 For general differential equation $F(y,x, s, dy/dx,d^2y/dx^2,\dots)=0$, we would first make the substitution $y(x)=\sum_{i=0}s^iy^{(i)}(x)$ and then collect terms in powers of $s$.
 The equations at each order in $s$ are often simpler than the original equation, permitting $y^{(0)},\ y^{(1)}$, etc to be sequentially calculated.
 Even just the first two or three terms of this series can give an accurate approximate solution.

 Writing the initial conditions as $\{\mu(0)=1-\delta,\ \Pi(0)=p\}$, Eqs.~\eqref{geneqsnondim} admit a perturbation series in $\varepsilon,\ \delta$ and $p$.
+The restriction $\varepsilon\ll 1$ on the rate equations introduced above is now understood as ensuring the ability of such a perturbation series to approximately solve Eqs.~\eqref{geneqsnondim}.
 To simplify the perturbation calculations, we first replace these with $s\varepsilon,\ s\delta$ and $sp$, where $s$ is a bookkeeping parameter to be later set to 1.
 We then expand Eqs.~\eqref{geneqsnondim} in $s$, resulting in the following perturbation equations.
 At $O(s^0)$:

 These can be solved by $\mu^{(0)}(\tau)=1,\ \Pi^{(0)}(\tau)=0$.
 The $O(s^1)$ equations are:

 Provided $\alpha_1(t,m_\text{tot})$ is integrable, this is solved by: